npatt5631/OS/OS.md

         $ file symmetric
         $ cat cipher
         $ cat symmetric
-            gives you the key & the Hashing Algoritm
+            #gives you the key & the Hashing Algoritm
         $ openssl AES128 -d -in cipher
-            ^use the key that was enumerated from the symmetric file
+            #use the key that was enumerated from the symmetric file
 ______________________________________________________________________________________________________________________________________________________________________________________
 ### 14: Search the user home directories to find the file with the second-most lines in it.
 The flag is the number of lines in the file. - ``` ??? ```
 ______________________________________________________________________________________________________________________________________________________________________________________